ClojureBridge/curriculum/outline/intro.md

 -99.9
 ```

-We also have fractions, also called ratios.
+Finally, we have fractions, which are also called ratios.
 Computers cannot perfectly represent all floats, but ratios are always exact.
 We write them with a slash, like so:

 ```
 1/2
 -7/3
 ```

+Note that, just like with pen-and-paper math, the [denominator](http://en.wikipedia.org/wiki/Fraction_%28mathematics%29) of your ratio cannot be equal to `0`.

 ### Arithmetic